roburio/git-ssh-dns-mirage3-repo/README.md

 # git ssh dns mirage3 repository

 Just a temporary(?) repository using MirageOS 3.x and:
-- µDNS (now ocaml-dns in unreleased version 2.0.0)
-- git 2.0 (unreleased)
-- irmin 2.0 (unreleased)
 - awa-ssh client (unreleased)
-- mirage-conduit using awa-ssh client and µDNS-client
+- mirage-conduit using awa-ssh client
-- x509, tls using domain-name (>= 0.3.0) and gmap
+- git using awa-ssh
-- letsencrypt (unreleased)
 - nocrypto (based on dune branch)
+- caldav (enhanced webmachine)
+- webmachine (enhanced with DAV nodes)

 still uses a mirage that uses ocamlbuild..